mradulovic988/agy-verification/readme.txt

 == Changelog ==

 = [ 1.0.1 ] - 2020.01.08 =
-* New feature: Page Restriction
+* New feature: Exclude Page
-* Updated: readme.txt

 = [ 1.0.0 ] - 2020.01.06 =
 * Plugin created and published